mufungchristian/Advanced-Shopping-Cart-System/README.md

 # Advance_Shopping_cart
-Advanced Shopping Cart Tutorial With Php and MySqli Database
+Advanced Shopping Cart With Php and MySqli Database

 Before you execute this project make sure you insert values in the database. to insert values in the database just type this command.